 If your kids like Bee Movie, they’ll like this PBS video on how honey is made.

-My Favorite Bees, Honey and Pollination Books for Kids
+My Favorite Bee, Honey, and Pollination Books for Kids

 I like nonfiction picture books that read like a story as opposed to boxes of factoids.
-I combed my library’s nonfiction in search of these kind of books about bees, but that also tell the whole story of the bees’ current plight.
+I combed my library’s nonfiction in search of these kinds of books about bees, that also tell the whole story of the bees’ current plight.
 What books do you recommend?
 Thanks for sharing!

 The Bumblebee Queen by April Pulley Sayre, illustrated by Patricia J. Wynne